Sea Level Rise & Storm Surge Vulnerability Assessment

 Projected tidal flooding and storm surge flooding in Pinellas County currently and in years 2040, 2070 and 2100 (click to enlarge image)

-In October 2022, Pinellas County was awarded additional funding from the Resilient Florida grant program to launch a second phase of the Sea Level Rise & Storm Surge Vulnerability Assessment.
-Phase II will expand the project to analyze more County assets, enhance modeling by including more factors (e.g. rainfall) and develop a Climate Adaptation Plan.
+In October 2022, Pinellas County was awarded additional funding from the Resilient Florida grant program to launch a second phase of the Sea Level Rise and Storm Surge Vulnerability Assessment.
+This current phase will expand the project to analyze more County assets, enhance modeling by including more factors (e.g. rainfall) and develop an Adaptation Plan.